Visas, Migration and Citizenship

-A small percentage of applications take longer in some circumstances due to complicating factors, for example where additional background checking is required, where health checks are required that require specialist follow-up, or where there are character considerations, and a variety of other factors.
-If an application will take longer than the publicised service standard, you will be notified of what to expect.
+A small percentage of applications take longer due to complicating factors; for example, where additional background checking is required, where health checks are needed that require specialist follow-up, where there are character considerations, or a variety of other factors.
+If an application will take longer than the usual processing time, you will be notified of what to expect.

-If your application is urgent you may include a covering letter explaining your circumstances and any relevant dates.
+If your application is urgent, you may include a covering letter explaining your circumstances and any relevant dates.
 In fairness to all applicants who apply in good time, requests to expedite applications will only be made in exceptional circumstances.
 Poor planning of travel arrangements is not an exceptional circumstance.
-It is strongly recommended you apply well in advance of your intended travel date (at least one month in advance is recommended for visitor visas) and that you do not make any irreversible travel arrangements until you have been granted your visa.
+It is strongly recommended you apply well in advance of your intended travel date (at least one month in advance is recommended for Visitor visas) and that you do not make any irreversible travel arrangements until your visa has been granted.

 What is my application status?

-If your application progress enquiry is still within service standards, your application is still being assessed by the Australian Visa Office and generally no status update is provided.
+If your application progress enquiry is still within average processing times, your application is still being assessed by the Australian Visa Office and generally no status update is provided.
 If anything is required to progress your application you will be advised in writing.

 It is advisable that you do not make final travel arrangements until your visa has been granted.